Come as You Are (Nirvana song): Release

-Wary of the similarity between the main riff of "Come as You Are" and English post-punk band Killing Joke's 1984 single "Eighties", Nirvana and its management were unsure about releasing the song as the second single from Nevermind.
+Wary of the similarity between the main riff of "Come as You Are" and English post-punk band Killing Joke's 1985 single "Eighties", Nirvana and its management were unsure about releasing the song as the second single from Nevermind.
 Danny Goldberg, head of Nirvana's management Gold Mountain, later revealed that "[w]e couldn't decide between 'Come as You Are' and 'In Bloom.'
 Kurt was nervous about 'Come as You Are' because it was too similar to a Killing Joke song but we all thought it was still the better song to go with.
 And, he was right, Killing Joke later did complain about it."
 Nirvana biographer Everett True writes that "Come as You Are" was eventually chosen for release as a single because "Goldberg favoured the more obviously commercial song".

 It was anticipated that the first single from Nevermind, "Smells Like Teen Spirit", would be a "base-building alternative cut", while "Come as You Are" would be able to cross over into other radio formats.
 However, "Smells Like Teen Spirit" became a surprise hit and boosted the band's popularity, whereas "Come as You Are" served to maintain it.
 After its release as a single in March 1992, "Come as You Are" peaked at number 32 on the Billboard Hot 100.
 The single stayed on the chart for 18 weeks.
 The song also reached number three on the Billboard Mainstream and Modern Rock Tracks charts.
 The single also broke the top 10 of the UK Singles Chart, peaking at the ninth spot, where it was also the week's highest new entry.
+In Israel, it was voted in at number 3 on the IBA's "Voice of Israel" singles chart.
 This song ranked number 82 in Blender's "The 500 Greatest Songs Since You Were Born", and 452nd on Rolling Stone's "500 Greatest Songs of All Time".
 In 2019, the song was placed at number 17 on Rolling Stone's ranking of 102 Nirvana songs.